 Big data and AI requires intense computing horsepower, so banks and credit unions are increasingly turning to the cloud to host data and applications.
 Not only is the cloud able to scale to handle high computing demands, but does it cost effectively.

 IDC states that global spending on cloud services — including hardware and software — will surpass $1.3 trillion by 2025, growing at a CAGR of 16.9%.
-Both shared (pubic) cloud and dedicated (private) cloud are slated to grow, says IDC, with private cloud growing at a faster rate.
+Both shared (public) cloud and dedicated (private) cloud are slated to grow, says IDC, with private cloud growing at a faster rate.

 Since bank legacy systems weren’t designed for distributed computing environments, moving them to the cloud is challenging.
 However, banks and credit unions are softening up to the idea of moving legacy systems not just to the cloud but transforming them to cloud-native platforms, although few have made the leap to a fully cloud-based environment.